zanminkian/git-validator/packages/eslint-config/README.md

 ]);
 ```

-> Tips: After enabling ts check by adding `// @ts-check` at the top, you will get auto suggestions when you are using `pick` and `omit`.
+> Tips: After enabling ts check by adding `// @ts-check` at the top, you will get auto suggestions in IDE or editor when you are using `pick` and `omit`.

 ## License